Java 19 release illustrated image of Java icon with words JDK 19

 Java Tools

 Java 19 was released September 20, 2022.
 Not being a long-term support release means the Premier Support for this version will end in March 2023.
-This release has been noted to be in "Rampdown Phase One," as it does not include any new JDK Enhancement Proposals (JEPs), only bug fixes and minor improvements.
+Java 19 has been noted to be in "Rampdown Phase One," as it does not include any new JDK Enhancement Proposals (JEPs), only bug fixes and minor improvements.

 Let's take a look at what Java 19 brings us and what it leaves behind.
 Continue reading to find out about: